oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 ### Current status

-*   Status: design
+*   Status:
+    -   final design stage
+    -   implementation started
-*   Targeted: oVirt-3.3 (proposed)
+*   Targeted: oVirt-3.3
 *   Last updated: ,

 ### Detailed Description

-This feature will make it possible to save the memory state of a VM when creating live snapshot, and restore that memory state when running a VM which was just created from such snapshot or just reverted to such snapshot.
+This feature will make it possible to save the memory state of a VM when creating live snapshot, and restore memory state when running a VM that previews or has been committed to such snapshot.

-In version 1.0.1 an option that allows us to specify where the memory state should be saved as part of live snapshot was added to libvirt [1]. it allows us to specify external file in which the memory state will be saved.
-We will use this functionality to save the memory state to a file when we're taking a live snapshot of a VM (in a similar way to how it is done when suspending/hibernating VM), and restore that memory state when running a VM that was just created from/reverted to such snapshot (the same way it is done when running a suspended/hibernated VM).
+In version 1.0.1 an option that allows to specify where the memory state should be saved as part of live snapshot was added to libvirt [1]. it allows us to specify external file in which the memory state will be saved.
+We will use this option to save the memory state to file when we're taking a live snapshot of a VM in a similar way to how it is done when suspending/hibernating VM, and restore the memory state when running a VM that was set to preview or committed to snapshot that contains memory state, in a similar way to the way it is done when running a suspended/hibernated VM.

 The affected operations in the system are:

 #### Create snapshot

-Since taking a memory snapshot makes the guest VM unresponsive for some period of time, the user will have an option whether to have memory state or not when creating live snapshot.
-If the memory state was saved when the snapshot was created, the snapshot configuration will contain the volumes in which this state is saved.
+The user will be able to choose whether to save the memory state when taking live snapshot.
+If a snapshot contains memory, its configuration will contain the volume in which the memory is saved and the user will have indication in the UI that the snapshot contains memory.

-#### Delete snapshot
+#### Remove snapshot

-Deletion of a snapshot that has memory state, should remove the memory state volumes as well.
+Removing a snapshot that has memory state will remove the memory state volume as well.

 #### Create VM from snapshot

-In case a VM is created from snapshot that includes memory state, the user will be able to choose whether to restore the saved memory state from the snapshot when running the VM or not (in that case the VM will boot from disks).
+**Update:** when creating VM from snapshot that contains memory, the created VM will not restore the memory state from the snapshot.

 #### Preview snapshot

-In case a VM is set to preview a snapshot that includes memory state, the user will choose whether to use the saved memory state as described above.
+In case a VM is set to preview a snapshot that includes memory state, the user will choose whether to restore the saved memory or not.

+#### Commit to snapshot

+On commit, if the previous preview operation was set to be with memory, then when running the VM, the memory from the previewed snapshot will be restored.
+If snapshots are removed because of committing to previous snapshot, the memory of each removed snapshot will be also removed (if exists).

 #### Run VM

-If there is memory state defined in the configuration of the VM, the saved memory state will be restored (instead of boot from the disks) the same way hibernated VM is restored.
+When running a VM that preview or has been committed to snapshot that contains memory that memory will be restored (instead of regular boot), in the same way hibernated VM is restored.

-The memory state volumes will be cleared from the VM configuration if the VM is not running in stateless mode.
+It is only true for the first time the VM is run after set to preview or committing to snapshot that contains memory for non-stateless VM. for stateless VM, every time the VM is run, the memory will be restored.

 Note: it is our responsibility to ensure that the disks state is the same as it was when the live snapshot was taken, when restoring memory state that was saved during the live snapshot. there is no validation in libvirt for that, and it may cause data corruption.
 So it is important to clear the memory state when there is a chance that the disks or the memory state was changed.

 #### Import VM

-If the collapse snapshots option was not selected, each snapshot will be imported with its memory state, if exists.
-If the collapse snapshots option was selected, no memory state will be imported (the active snapshot cannot have memory state).
+**Update:** each snapshot will be imported with its memory state, if exists.

+Notes:

+*   -   including the active snapshot.
+    -   not including snapshots that collapsed.
+    -   only when the import is not set to 'import as clone'

 #### Export VM